3D Realms: Corporate restructuring, legal disputes (2009–2014)

-New ownership (2014–2021)
+3D Realms Entertainment

-On March 2, 2014, it was announced that SDN Invest, the part-owner of Interceptor Entertainment, had acquired 3D Realms for an undisclosed sum.
-Mike Nielsen, the founder and chairman of SDN Invest, became the new chief executive officer of 3D Realms.
-That December, 3D Realms relocated its headquarters to Aalborg, Denmark.
+Acquisition by SDN Invest and relaunch (2014–2021)

-In May 2014, 3D Realms revealed they were working on a new game called Bombshell.
-The game was released on January 29, 2016.
+In March 2014, SDN Invest, the part-owner of Interceptor Entertainment, acquired 3D Realms for an undisclosed sum.
+Mike Nielsen, the founder and chairman of SDN Invest, became the new chief executive officer of 3D Realms, headquartered in Aalborg, Denmark and incorporated in 2015 as 3D Realms Entertainment ApS.
+Miller remained with the company as a creative consultant, while Apogee Software LLC retained the license to the Apogee brand and library.

-In 2017, 3D Realms announced a return to development with a ZOOM Platform partnership for Shadow Stalkers, which was expected to come out in 2018 for PlayStation 4, PC, Mac, and Linux platforms.
-Bernie Stolar and Jordan Freeman of ZOOM Platform, Scott Miller of 3D Realms, and actor Pierce Brosnan have been linked to the project.
-No releases have been made, as of yet.
-However, voice recording footage and pictures, have been released by Freeman and ZOOM Platform.
-The aforementioned footage and pictures include actors and comedians Andy Dick, Bruce Dern, Christian Erickson, Rich Vos and singer Sebastian Bach.
-Release appears set for 2020 with no 3D Realms involvement.
+In May 2014, 3D Realms announced they were to publish Bombshell by Interceptor Entertainment, and in October 2014 the company returned to distributing its own titles with a digital anthology collection.
+Bombshell was released on January 29, 2016, as 3D Realms' first published title since 2005.

 On February 28, 2018, 3D Realms announced the game Ion Maiden, a prequel to Bombshell, developed by Voidpoint and using Ken Silverman's Build Engine.
-In May 2019, the company was hit with a $2 million trademark infringement lawsuit by heavy metal group Iron Maiden who claimed Ion Maiden was "nearly identical to the Iron Maiden trademark in appearance, sound and overall commercial impression" and was "attempting to trade off on Iron Maiden’s notoriety."
-The company said it would "review its options once we receive official notice of the lawsuit and will make any necessary decisions at the appropriate time."
-In July 2019, 3D Realms and Voidpoint changed the name of Ion Maiden to Ion Fury, in order to put an end to the lawsuit.
+In May 2019, the company was hit with a $2 million trademark infringement lawsuit by heavy metal group Iron Maiden who claimed Ion Maiden was "nearly identical to the Iron Maiden trademark in appearance, sound and overall commercial impression" and was "attempting to trade off on Iron Maiden's notoriety."
+In July 2019, 3D Realms and Voidpoint changed the name of Ion Maiden to Ion Fury to end to the lawsuit.
 Ion Fury was released on August 15, 2019.
+Since then, 3D Realms published Ghostrunner (2020) and announced several projects which have been under development for multiple years without further notice.

-3D Realms announced Graven as a spiritual successor to Hexen II in September 2020, to be released on major consoles and computers in 2021.
+In April 2021, Miller and Nagy acquired the Apogee name from 3D Realms and relaunched Apogee Software LLC as Apogee Entertainment.
+In 2022, Miller stated in a blog post that he was now uninvolved with 3D Realms and that "[the company] no longer has any link to the past, other than in name only" because he was no longer there to help design and fund games.